tylertufano/SubPaperFlux/docs/user-management-rollout.md

 `ROLE_PERMISSIONS` that maps the role name to the set of permission constants to keep enforcement logic centralized.

+### Enforcement validation guide

+Run this checklist whenever RBAC enforcement changes are staged for release or when investigating production incidents.
+It confirms the three pillars that guard access—permission mappings, middleware defaults, and the automated RLS coverage—remain intact.

+1. **Permission checks** (`app/auth/permissions.py`)
+   - Confirm new permissions are added to `ALL_PERMISSIONS` and grouped under the appropriate role in `ROLE_PERMISSIONS`.
+   - Verify helper behavior by exercising `has_permission` /
+     `require_permission` in unit tests or an interactive shell, ensuring that owners retain manage access to their own resources while unaffiliated roles are blocked.
+   - If you introduce new resources, update the docstring examples so future readers understand how composite permissions are expected to behave.
+2. **Middleware defaults** (`app/main.py`, `app/db.py`)
+   - Ensure `is_user_mgmt_enforce_enabled()` and
+     `is_user_mgmt_rls_enforce_enabled()` both default to `True` when the environment variables are unset, preserving the secure-by-default stance.
+   - Confirm the request middleware still injects `current_user_id` and `current_role` into `request.state` **before** database sessions are created so RLS policies receive the right context.
+   - Validate the database session hooks continue to copy the request context into `app.user_id` and related settings before issuing queries.
+3. **Row-level security tests** (`tests/test_rls_policies.py`)
+   - Run `pytest tests/test_rls_policies.py` to confirm the enforcement suite passes and that new policies include coverage for both allow and deny cases.
+   - When tests fail due to missing policies, update the bootstrap helpers in `app/db.py` and extend the fixtures in the test module until they reflect the intended behavior.

 ## Postgres Row-Level Security

 Row-level security (RLS) lets Postgres enforce ownership checks directly in the